 In 2012 two shipping companies provided regular services from Napier and Timaru.
 The main island port is Waitangi, with another at Ōwenga, from which boats go to Flower Pot (Onoua) on Pitt Island.
-Scheduled plane services link the islands with Auckland, Wellington and Christchurch.
+Scheduled air services link the islands with Auckland, Wellington and Christchurch.

 ‘Of but not in’

-Chatham Islanders talk about going to and from ‘New Zealand’ which is regarded as a second, but not a first, home.
+Chatham Islanders talk about going to and from ‘New Zealand’, which is regarded as a second, but not a first, home.

 Despite the small population, in economic terms the Chatham Islands are not an expensive outpost, but a rich part of New Zealand’s economic zone producing exports that benefit the country as a whole.